mrtindb/Nagger-App/README.md

 </details>

 ## About this Project
 <a id="about-the-project"></a>Nagger is a web-based application that is designed to be used to set short-term reminders for small and easily forgettable tasks that we face throughout the day, such as wishing happy birthday to a distant relative or an acquaintance.
-You can see a demo video below.

 ### <a id='built-with'></a>Built with